Canon 1D vs Panasonic TZ90

 - More modern: Reflects 15 years and 6 months of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the TZ90 emerges as the winner of the match-up (19 : 16 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the TZ90 is the clear winner of the contest (20 : 16 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 This is where reviews by experts come in.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (amateurphotographer [AP], cameralabs [CL], dpreview [DPR], ephotozine [EPZ], photographyblog [PB]).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.